Apple’s sustainability-focused Impact Accelerator invites first 15 Black- and brown-owned companies – TechCrunch

 Apple profiles all 15 companies in this list, but here are five that caught my eye:

-- Volt Energy Utility (Co-Founder: Gilbert Campbell III) – Developer of utility-scale solar projects with a focus on underserved communities.
+- Volt Energy Utility (Co-founder: Gilbert Campbell III) — Developer of utility-scale solar projects with a focus on underserved communities.

 - Bench-Tek (Founder: Maria Castellon) — A manufacturer of lab benches that focuses on using environmentally friendly materials.